 Cambridge, MA, 02139

 I’m a PhD student at the Harvard-MIT Division of Health Sciences and Technology.
-My primary research interest is in developing explainable statistical techniques that help clinicians interpret and act on medical data.
+I work in the Medical Vision Group with Polina Golland.

 Designing Biomimetic Prosthesis Controllers for Walking